Skip to content

 🔍 Hover to zoom

 There are a lot of them.
 What started as “I’ll just automate the speakers” has become something that requires its own port allocation strategy and a documentation site.
 This is either a haus automation system or a small government.
 The line blurred around service number twelve and never came back.
+Thirty-eight services now — enough to staff two Habs benches on a good night, and they all think they’re the centreman.
+Each with a launchd unit, a port, a plist, and opinions about what should have been done on Tuesday.

 A $600 aluminum rectangle shouldering the responsibilities of a small government.
 These six services are the load-bearing walls.
-Remove any one and the house doesn’t just creak — it files a complaint with the watchdog, the dashboard goes red, and your family asks why the chat isn’t working during dinner.
+Remove any one and the haus doesn’t just creak — it files a complaint with the watchdog, the dashboard goes red, and your family asks why the chat isn’t working during dinner.

 ServicePortLaunchAgent / UnitDescription